Jacob-Lemon/vgarcade/README.md

 ### Connecting the Extension Cord to the Basys3 Board

-We used the extension cord mentioned above and here is how we tied the extension cord pinout to the header pin cord we made:
+We used the extension cord linked above and tied the extension cord pinout to the header pin cord we made as follows:
 1. **Pin 6 of the extension cord** (3.3V Controller Power) is connected to **Pin 1 of the homemade connection**.
 2. **Pins 3 and 4 of the extension cord** (Ground) are soldered together and connected to **Pin 2 of the homemade connection**.
 3. **Pin 2 of the extension cord** (Data Line) is connected to **Pin 6 of the homemade connection**.
 4. **Pin 1 of the extension cord** (5V Rumble Motor Power) is not used and left inside the extension cord.

-We soldered these connections to header pins, similar to the ones linked above, and shrink-wrapped it all together.
+We soldered these connections to the header pins, similar to the ones linked above, and shrink-wrapped it all together.

 | ![cord pins picture](https://github.com/Jacob-Lemon/vgarcade/blob/main/readme_images/gamecube_connection.png) |
 | :-------------------------------: |